omidkrad/Blazor-FluentUI-MaskedTextField/README.md

 Created with help of Microsoft Copilot in Visual Studio and Anthropic Claude Haiku 4.5 AI model.

+## ⚡ Note on FluentUI Blazor v5

+**FluentUI Blazor v5** has introduced a `MaskedPattern` parameter to the `FluentTextField` component.
+See [TextInput Masked Input Docs](https://fluentui-blazor-v5.azurewebsites.net/TextInput#masked-input) for details.

+This `FluentMaskedTextField` component provides an alternative with IMask.js integration.

 ## 📚 Documentation

 - [FluentMaskedTextField Component Documentation](src/Components/FluentMaskedTextField.md) - Complete component guide with usage examples, parameters, and advanced options.